magento/devdocs/.github/CONTRIBUTING.md

 *  Check [existing pull requests](https://github.com/magento/devdocs/pulls) and make sure you are not duplicating work!
 *  For large contributions or changes that include multiple files, [open an issue](#report-an-issue) and discuss it with us first.
 This may further prevent duplicate or unnecessary effort.
 *  Familiarize yourself with the existing documentation.
 Look through and search the guides to decide where to add your topics.
-*  [Chunk small/medium changes](#tips-for-writing-content) into a single PR.
+*  [Chunk many small/medium changes](#tips-for-writing-content) into one or two PRs.
 This helps us to efficiently and effectively facilitate your contribution.

     *   The DevDocs team can find the best home for your new topics and add it to the navigation.
     *   If a topic has a symlink, you can remove it with Git commands and add a new file.
 Copy and paste a previous version of the topic to get started.